nhjschulz/cfsm/README.md

 The main loop of the example implements a small menu where events get fired based on user input to simulate the game.

-THis is the example application component design:
+This is the example application component design:

 ![Mario Example Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/doc/mario_classdiagram.puml)